iconix/rc-webrev/src/content/blog/rc-batchviz.md

 This sparked a fun idea: what if I could create a durable "map" of everyone's interests based on what they shared that day?
 This could theoretically help us all find potential collaborators and encourage connections.

-As a spoiler, here's what the live visualization looks like, in 2D:
+As a spoiler, here's what the live visualization looks like, in 2D (easier to manuever on bigger screens):

 <iframe src='https://iconix.github.io/rc-batchviz/interactive_viz.html' title='batches of batch: a UMAP Projection with HDBSCAN Clustering and `tfidf` Topics' width='860' height='500'></iframe>

 It shows batch-mates clustered by color, and hovering over points reveals batch-mate pseudonym, cluster assignment, and topical keywords for the cluster.
-You can also zoom and pan the visualization to be better see the dense clusters.
+You can also zoom and pan the visualization to be better see the dense clusters (see the controls at the top right).
 Also, one could toggle a flag on the generating script to render this in 3D (`--components 3`).

 # The How